 New People, New Lifestyle

-Another rite of passage for the college freshman is learning how to live with roommates, sometimes complete strangers.
-If you don’t have a close friend to live with who has the same dorm preferences as you that first year, or are just adventurous and want to meet new people on campus as soon as possible, you’ll need to learn how to be respectful in that cramped space by keeping your side neat and discussing your preferences about things like guests, loud music and study time.
-(Note that this is especially important for females.)
-Set the stage for a lasting friendship with your new roommate by being honest about your expectations for the shared room, or if you really don’t get along, try to avoid the most common roommate problems by coming up with ways to make each other’s preferences known for the rest of the year.
-With more independence comes more responsibility, and it won’t only be roommates that you’ll need to get along with, but professors, your classmates, advisors and your parents when you return home on college breaks.
-Chances are you could be different than when you left for school.
+Another lifestyle change is living with roommates, even if your first roommate is a close friend.
+You will need to learn how to be respectful, live in cramped quarters and discuss your preferences about things such as guests, loud music, and study time.
+This is especially important for females.
+Set the stage for a lasting friendship with your new roommate by being honest about your expectations, and respectful towards their space.
+Avoid the most common roommate problems by coming up with ways to make each other’s preferences known for the rest of the year.
+Realize that you will also have to get along with professors, classmates, advisors, and your parents when you return home.

 - Capstone Course Meaning